-9.48.
-The site would be accessed form the highway using the existing business park access, and the submitted plans show an indicative parking layout that demonstrates that sufficient off-road parking could be provide within the confines of the site.

-9.49.
-The Highway Authority raise no objections to the proposal subject to conditions.
-Officers agree that given the existing site use, site access, and exit visibility there would be no substantive reason to refuse the application on grounds of highway safety or amenity.
+- 9.49.
+The site would be accessed form the highway using the existing business park access, and the submitted plans show an indicative parking layout that demonstrates that sufficient off-road parking could be provide within the confines of the site. - 9.50.
+The Highway Authority raises no objections to the proposal subject to conditions.
+Given the existing site use, site access, and exit visibility there would be no substantive reason to refuse the application on grounds of highway safety or amenity.